Quantcast

 Generally speaking, design projects that get published online don’t attract the kind of roasting that Hadid’s did—on AD or elsewhere—but it’s more common than you might think.
 When I brought the issue up with a handful of past and present design editors, all of them winced in recognition.
 It definitely happens.

 Most of the time, the snark descends on a project associated with a celebrity and the critique is at least partially wrapped up in the way the public feels about their latest comings and goings.
-Yolanda Hadid—who lives part of her life in public—is a perfect example, but she’s not the only one.
+Yolanda Hadid—who lives at least part of her life in public—is a perfect example, but she’s not the only one.
 Just last year, House Beautiful published an article about the salty reaction to a renovation by HGTV fixture Tarek El Moussa.

 It may be difficult to rally a ton of sympathy for celebrities getting mocked on Instagram.
 But the knives come out for the non-famous as well.
 Commenters can be cruel, funny, and totally arbitrary—piling on over the cost of a sofa, the appearance of the homeowner or a shade of paint.
 A wave of semi-anonymous snark is not a new phenomenon online, but it’s a sharp contrast to the normal discourse around interior design, which has historically been, at least in public, fairly gentle.